MapsPeople/documentation/sdks-and-frameworks/android/custom-floor-selector.md

 }
 ```

-Now all that should be left is adding this view component to your layout containing the map and adding it to your `MPMapConfig` when creating `MapControl`.
+Now all that is left is adding this view component to your layout containing the map and adding it to your `MPMapConfig` when creating `MapControl`.
 Here is an example layout where the floor selector is added to a layout.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>